Courses & Programs

 Sample Schedule of Study Trips

-The goal of this intensive, full-time course is to equip you with tools of exegesis and of poetry analysis that will help you make informed decisions about the most likely meaning of difficult terms and verses in Ezekiel.
+The goal of this weekly, online course is to equip you with tools of exegesis and poetry analysis that will help you make informed decisions about the most likely meaning of difficult verses in the Psalms.
 Translating any poetic text is not easy.
-Translating Ezekiel has many additional challenges, such as the strange visions of other-worldly beings and of pagan practices (back in Jerusalem) – far away from Ezekiel in Babylon.
+And translating the Psalms has many challenges, such as the meaning of idioms and other figurative language, fewer grammatical connectors, and the tense-aspect-mood of the verbs.

-Later, you can apply much of what you learn to other Prophetic books and to other poetic parts of the Hebrew Bible.
+You will learn a simple methodology for studying the Psalms that you can pass on to others.
+And you will be able to apply much of what you learn to other poetic parts of the Hebrew Bible.

 About the instructors: